sabrinaforrester/notebook.py/readme.md

 2. Compile to intermediate form (bytecode) and then execute

 ## Python Keywords
-Reserved words that can't be used as identifiers in code.
+Reserved tokens used by the language that can't be used as identifiers in code.
 |          |          |          |          |          |          |          |
 |----------|----------|----------|----------|----------|----------|----------|
 | Finally | None | break | except | in | raise | True |